Tommyboy0797/FlightPlanningTool/README.md

-# Flight planning tool wip
+# Flight Planning Tool

-Current version - Alpha testing version.
+A quick site that can be used to plan flights.

+## Deployment

 ### Building
-To build locally, ensure that you have podman installed[https://podman-desktop.io/downloads] and WSL if running Windows.
+To build locally, ensure that you have podman installed [https://podman-desktop.io/downloads] and WSL if running Windows.

-To build and run the application, execute `./scripts/build_and_run_local_dev.ps1` from a terminal.
+To build and run the application, execute ./scripts/build_and_run_local_dev.ps1 from a terminal.
 This will build the container, and start the application with port 8000 forwarded.
 You can then access the application locally at `127.0.0.1:8000`.

 ### Deployment
-This project uses with GCP/GCR to build containers, and is deployed GKE programatically via Cloud Build integration.
+This project uses with `GCP/GCR` to build containers, and is deployed `GKE` programatically via `Cloud Build integration`.

-Deployments to dev (flightplanning-dev.airplanesimulations.com) are triggered by commits to the `dev` branch.
+Deployments to dev (`flightplanning-dev.airplanesimulations.com`) are triggered by commits to the `dev` branch.

-Deployments to prod are triggered by commits to main.
+Deployments to prod are triggered by commits to `main`.

-The development workflow should generally be feature-branch -> dev -> main.
+The development workflow should generally be `feature-branch` -> `dev` -> `main`.

+## Features

+- GPS waypoints
+- Airways
+- SIDs/STARs
+- Custom route points
+- Custom threat rings with preset SAM profiles
+- Range rings -> *(currently based on the C-130J-30)*
+- Aiports, airfields, airstrips
+- Airport, airfield, airstrip, waypoint, airway, search boxes/viewer
+- Nearby waypoints function
+- Login/Signup and profile
+- Save route to profile, and load from profile
+- Takeoff and Landing Data (TOLD) calculator including:
+    - Rotation speed
+    - Refusal speed
+    - Takeoff distance
+    - More WIP...
+- Weather page for arrival airfield and departure airfield including:
+    - Raw METAR
+    - Wind
+    - Clouds
+    - Visibility
+    - Dewpoint
+    - Humidity
+    - Temperature
+    - Altimeter -> *(converts automatically between inHg and hPa depending on source)*
+    - Remarks
+    - METAR time

+## Lessons Learned

+As this was my first proper website, I learned several things.
+Big thanks to [@mcdelaney](https://github.com/mcdelaney) and [@papiplanes](https://github.com/papiplanes) for the help along the way - wouldn't have been able to do it otherwise.
+Also, being my first time using JavaScript, I have discovered how much I hate it.

+## Roadmap

+- Export flight plans to MSFS and DCS

+- Link DCS and display data

+- More weather options, such as enroute

+- Aditional profile features such as PFP

+- Collaborative editing of flight plans

+- Save PPTs and custom route points